copperdogma/next-authjs-psql-base-template/docs/e2e-testing.md

    - Use `npm run test:e2e`
    - Good for testing UI components, navigation, and public pages

-2. **Firebase Emulator Auth Tests**:
+2. **NextAuth.js Tests**:

-   - Use `npm run test:e2e:auth`
+   - Use `npm run test:e2e:auth-only`
-   - Automatically starts Firebase Auth emulator
+   - Tests authentication with NextAuth.js and PostgreSQL
    - Sets up a test user with credentials from `.env.test`
    - Allows testing real login flows and protected routes
    - Great for testing authentication-dependent features